danm0e/react-training-presentation/slides/1-2-Functional/4-ByRefByVal.md

 console.log(input);
 > hello
 ```
 Note: In this example, we can see that the original string and the output from the function are different.
-This is because it has been passed by value.
+This is because it has been passed by value because the variable is a primitive type.